amany4864/LeetCode-Hint-Web-Extension/README.md

 5. Create a new API Key.

-6. Copy the key securely and paste it into the extension settings.
+6. Copy the key securely and paste it into the extension settings and select your model.

 #### ✅ Now you are ready to use your LeetCode Helper Extension!